Charyl Chappuis

-Charyl Yannis Chappuis (ชาริล ยานนิส ชาปุย; born 12 January 1992) is a Thai professional footballer who plays as a midfielder for Thai League 1 club Port.
+Charyl Yannis Chappuis (ชาริล ยานนิส ชาปุย; born 12 January 1992) is a professional footballer who plays as a midfielder for Thai League 2 club Bangkok.
+Born in Switzerland, he has represented the Thailand national team.

 Early career

 Chappuis began his playing career with hometown club FC Kloten but soon moved on to SC YF Juventus, spending some time in their youth ranks.
 He was on the move again though as Swiss Super League side Grasshopper Club snapped up the promising midfielder in July 2003.

 Club career

 Grasshoppers

 Chappuis moved up through Grasshopper's youth system, soon playing regularly for the reserves but not being able to break into the first team though he was named in match day squads several times as he began training with the senior team.

 Locarno and Lugano loans

 In order to get some first team experience he went on loan to FC Locarno for the 2011–2012 season.
 He made his debut for Locarno on 25 July 2011 against FC Wohlen and scored the first goal of his loan spell in a 2–1 away win versus FC Wil on 20 November 2011.
 Chappuis returned to Grasshopper at the end of the term and was immediately loan out again, this time to FC Lugano for the duration of the 2012–2013 season.
 He made his debut for Lugano on 14 July 2012 against FC Wil in a 3–1 victory.